Shape and size changes of adherent elastic epithelia: The model

 where $\eps_{\alpha\beta}$ is the full 3D strain tensor and $\bar{\mu},\bar{\lambda}$ are the 3D Lam{\'e} parameters\footnote{We allow the tissue to be compressible; the incompressible limit can be recovered by taking $\bar{\lambda}\to\infty$.}.
 The active stress \cite{marchetti2013hydrodynamics,prost2015active} includes two terms, a contractile stress arising from force dipoles exerted by the actomyosin cytoskeleton and an extensile stress accounting for cellular growth.
 Apicobasal polarity allows us to distinguish the active stress in the $z$ direction versus in the plane, so we separately write

 where $m$ is the local density of contractile units, such as phosphorylated myosin motors bound to actin filaments.
-For simplicity, we take the actomyosin network to be isotropic in the plane with $\zeta_{\parallel},\zeta_{\perp}>0$ controlling the average contractile activity in the plane and along the apicobasal axis respectively.
+For simplicity, we take the actomyosin network to be isotropic in the plane with $\zeta_{\perp},\zeta_{\parallel}>0$ controlling the average contractile activity in the plane and along the apicobasal axis respectively.
 Growth enters as an isotropic extensile pressure ($\Omega<0$) solely in the plane, and we disregard growth in the $z$ direction.
 An important feature of apicobasal polarity is that the actomyosin cortex is spatially localized near the apical surface.
-Neglecting any basal myosin, we write
+Neglecting any basal myosin for simplicity, we write

 where $m_0$ is the concentration of active units at the apical surface and $\ell$ is a localization length.
-Such a profile can be obtained by solving a dynamical equation for the volumetric actomyosin density, $\partial_tm\simeq D(\partial_z^2+\del^2)m-m/\tau$ ($\del^2=\partial_x^2+\partial_y^2$) that combines spatial diffusion ($D$) and turnover of actomyosin units on a time scale $\tau$, while additionally imposing a fixed average $m$ in the cell to capture the mean pool of functional actomyosin whose value is tightly regulated by the cell.
+Note the important feature here is the spatial asymmetry of the myosin profile along the apicobasal axis.
+Such a profile can also be obtained by solving a dynamical equation for the volumetric actomyosin density, $\partial_tm\simeq D(\partial_z^2+\del^2)m-m/\tau$ ($\del^2=\partial_x^2+\partial_y^2$) that combines spatial diffusion ($D$) and turnover of actomyosin units on a time scale $\tau$, while additionally imposing a fixed average $m$ in the cell to capture the mean pool of functional actomyosin whose value is tightly regulated by the cell.
 For simplicity, we neglect any strain coupling here.
 For $t\gg\tau$ and to lowest order in $\del^2$, $m$ adopts the same profile as in Eq.~\ref{eq:m}, with the localization length $\ell=\sqrt{D\tau}$.

-To complete the model reduction to 2D, we follow the standard Kirchoff-Love procedure \cite{ciarlet1997mathematical} and set $\Sigma_{zz}=0$, as justified by the heirarchy in Eq.~\ref{eq:heirarchy}.
+To complete the model reduction to 2D, we follow the standard Kirchoff-Love procedure \cite{ciarlet1997mathematical} and set $\Sigma_{zz}\approx0$ in the tissue interior, as justified by the heirarchy in Eq.~\ref{eq:heirarchy}.
 This gives,

 Next we set $\Sigma_{iz}\approx 0\implies\eps_{iz}\approx 0$.
 This permits us to parametrize the $z$ dependence of the strain $\eps_{ij}$ (see Appendix~\ref{app:strain} for derivation) as,

 where $\b{u}$ is the in-plane displacement and $h$ the local thickness of the deformed tissue.
 Here we have assumed that the basal surface ($z=0$) does not delaminate from the substrate it is adhered to, and can hence only deform in the plane.
 We work to linear order in both $\b{u}$ and $h$, as appropriate for small deformations.
 A fully covariant and nonlinear generalization is easily possible as has been recently done for active surfaces \cite{salbreux2017mechanics,morris2019active}.